Stuycs-K/final-project-10-chen-matthew/README.md

 ## Group Info
 Group members: Matthew Chen
 Group name: Mogussy
-Topic: RSA Encryption/Decryption and Quadratic Sieve to crack RSA (for relatively small primes)
+Topic: RSA Encryption/Decryption and Quadratic Sieve to crack RSA

 ## Overview
+This project implements RSA Encryption, Decryption, and Quadratic Sieve to crack RSA quickly for numbers less than 40 digits
+`create_keys.cpp` takes a specified number of bits and generates public and private keys with modulus with at least that many bits
+`encrypt_message.cpp` takes a public key and message and returns an encrypted version of that message
+`decrypt_message.cpp` takes a private key and message and returns the decrypted, original message
+`crack_message.cpp` takes a public key and an arbitrary bound EPS and returns the private key

 ## Instructions
 First run `sudo apt-get install libgmp-dev libgmpxx4ldbl` to download GNU Multiple Precision Library